ch-stark/tenreasonsforacmwithgitops/blog.md

 **RHACM Pull-Model Option: Enhancing Flexibility and Control**

-RHACM supports a pull-model option, enabling you to synchronize configurations from Git repositories using ArgoCD without requiring the Hub to connect to the spokes.
+RHACM supports a pull-model option, enabling you to synchronize configurations from Git repositories using Argo CD without requiring the Hub to connect to the spokes.
 This flexibility allows you to choose the workflow that best fits your organizational needs, be it a pull or push model.
 Enjoy various benefits offered by the Pull-Model option, such as enhanced performance, managing GitOps installations with policies, and detailed AppSet summary reports.

 *Advantages of the Pull Model: Decentralized Control*